kontenta/kontour/README.md

 [The button views](https://github.com/kontenta/kontour/tree/master/resources/views/buttons)
 generate buttom elements for common actions like "create", "update", and "destroy", as well as a "generic" button, and a "link"-like button.
+The button views take a `$buttonAttributes` array of html attributes to set on the button element.

 ```php
 @component('kontour::buttons.generic', ['type' => 'reset'])